dominiw/COLORME_CHROme_extension/lib/README.md

 # CSI Validation Libraries
-This directory contains language bindings generated from the CSI [protobuf file](../csi.proto) used to validate the model a
+This directory contains language bindings generated from the CSI [protobuf file](../csi.proto) used to validate the model and workflows of the CSI specific